Automattic/woocommerce-payments/includes/core/server/README.md

 This document outlines the concepts and implementation of WooCommerce Payments server request classes.

-The purpose of request classes is to provide an easy way to send API requests towards WooCommerce Payments Server, where type safety, validation and builder pattern is used to built requests towards WooCommerce Payments Server.
+The purpose of request classes is to provide an easy and structured way to send API requests towards WooCommerce Payments Server, where type safety, validation and builder pattern is used to built requests towards the server.

 To make it easier for other parties to use it and extend it, every request class has its own filter that can be hooked on, and you could change the behavior or even set your own parameters while maintain all functionality from the original request class.